-- 9.8.1 Advice that applications have been approved or declined will be communicated directly from the Trust to the Applicant. - 9.8.2 Given the volume of applications that are received and reviewed by the Trust and Te Kotahitanga, it may not be possible to detail in this advice the reasons that applications may have been declined. - 9.8.3 However, this information is available on request to the CEO/Secretary of the Trust.
-Contact details for the Trust's CEO/Secretary are provided at the end of this Manual.
+- 9.8.1 Advice that applications have been approved or declined will be communicated directly from the Trust to the Applicant. - 9.8.2 Given the volume of applications that are received and reviewed by the Trust and Te Kotahitanga, it may not be possible to detail in this advice the reasons that applications may have been declined. - 9.8.3 However, this information is available on request to the Secretary/CEO of the Trust.
+Contact details for the Trust's Secretary/CEOare provided at the end of this Manual.